Telegramgate: Civilian

 Protests calling for the governor to resign began upon his return to Puerto Rico from France on July 11, 2019, and continued as of July 22.
 A July 17 protest in Old San Juan had an attendance of 500,000 people at its peak.
 Protests were also held in other municipalities, cities, and countries.
 Another protest which was held in Old San Juan on July 22, also drew hundreds of thousands and was reported to have set a protest record, with NBC News estimating the crowd size to be potentially over 1 million by 1pm (AST).
 The crowd size was reported to have eclipsed the previous record set when protestors gathered in 2004 to denounce the US Navy training missions in the island-municipality of Vieques.

 Many protested in creative ways, while doing yoga, holding signs while scuba diving under water, on horse-back, drumming, with face-painting, via group prayers, and with public demonstration of reminders of those who died in Hurricane María.
 On July 19, there was a cacerolazo, where people across the islands banged on pots and pans, demanding his resignation.
 Banging pots and pans has been a method of protesting by other Latin American nations in the past.
-In Puerto Rico residents were timing the banging of pots and pans for 8 p.m. each night.
+In Puerto Rico residents were timing the banging of pots and pans for 8 p.m.
+(AST) each night.
 A song, "Afilando los cuchillos", with lyrics by Bad Bunny, Residente, and iLe, was released during the protests.

 After Rosselló announced his resignation, the song "Te Boté" was sung by protesters as they happily ripped down posters with his image and dumped them in garbage bins.
-Perreo, a doggy-style dancing of reggaeton music was mentioned by people of Puerto Rico as contributing to the governor leaving office; Pedro Rosselló, Ricardo's father, had criminalized reggaetón during his term as Governor of Puerto Rico (1993–2001) in such length that record store employees were arrested for selling the genre's music.
+Perreo, a doggy-style dancing of reggaeton music was mentioned by people of Puerto Rico as contributing to the governor leaving office; Pedro Rosselló, Ricardo's father, had criminalized reggaetón during his term as governor of Puerto Rico (1993–2001) in such length that record store employees were arrested for selling the genre's music.
 After the resignation announcement, celebrations took place in front of La Fortaleza with people dancing perreo, after weeks of protesting and demands.